tuds-wiki/tud-wiki.github.io/docs/2_getting_started.md

 ## Requirements

 To run TUD-SUMO, first install SUMO.
-Platform specific information on how to do this can be found in the SUMO documentation [here](https://sumo.dlr.de/docs/Installing/index.html).
+Platform-specific information on how to do this can be found in the SUMO documentation: [sumo.dlr.de/docs/](https://sumo.dlr.de/docs/)

 Python 3.10 or later is required to run TUD-SUMO, otherwise, the required dependencies are: